jethrokuan/blog/content/posts/how_to_take_smart_notes_org.md

     my to-do list (I've already read this, but I should revisit for post note-taking me's sake)
 -   I see some talk on spaced repetition.
 I already have a note for this, which I link to.
-Now when I visit spaced repetition file, I can see the debate in this HN thread.

 Here's what the note ended up looking like.
 Terrible example (wasn't really an insightful thread), but I'm in too deep now.
+This is for illustrative purposes only.
+I ended up tossing the note out, and keeping the linked articles and papers in my org-agenda.

 {{< figure src="/ox-hugo/screenshot2020-02-15_02-22-12_.png" >}}

 All links are internal links to files within Org-roam.
 Doing this continuously builds up a dense network of notes.
+Some useful file-tags to have include file-tags from the [PARA method](https://praxis.fortelabs.co/the-p-a-r-a-method-a-universal-system-for-organizing-digital-information-75a9da8bfb37/).
+Again, it doesn't matter what file-tags you use, as long as these notes are able to present themselves when you want them to.

+## What Changed? {#what-changed}

+First, my notes all reside in the same folder, in a flat hierarchy.
+Nesting notes _artificially_ introduces a hierarchy, which can be extremely crippling.
+I can rely solely on file links to make connections between notes.

+Second, my notes go anywhere they want, and are generally titled based on their source.
+This is in contrast with putting a note under a topic (e.g. "Classical Mechanics").
+Notes and ideas can belong to multiple
+topics: it's much easier to just tag "topic files" (in my example, "Learning").
+With this, there's no need to think about where a note should go, and the perpetual question is (I mention yet again) **"In what context do I want to see this note again?"**, which is much easier and more meaningful to answer.
+This also means my notes almost become write-only.
+The notes repository can grow incredibly big, and that's okay.
+Only the relevant notes surface.

 ## How to Use These Notes {#how-to-use-these-notes}